 If you’re making this in school pre-cook the noodles before the lesson to eliminate the need for hot water/cooking in the classroom.
 Just make sure to toss the cooked noodles in sesame oil to prevent them from sticking.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; chop using bridge/claw appropriately.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; use weighing scales; cut using bridge/claw technique safely; use a vegetable peeler safely.

-Chopping board, knife, large bowl, jug, measuring spoons, can opener, colander, garlic press, citrus squeezer (optional), fork, spoon.
+Chopping board, knife, weighing scales, large bowl, jug, measuring spoons, vegetable peeler, tin opener, colander, garlic press, citrus squeezer (optional), fork, spoon.

 Ingredients (serves 6):